How Expats Can Cash Checks From the IRS While Abroad in 2021

 Open a Wise Multi Currency Account, which gives you a USA bank account number.
 Sample image below (source: Wise, Formerly TransferWise).

-While Wise can't accept payments in cash or cheques, they can provide you with a US bank account.
+While Wise can't accept payments in cash and can’t be used for US check cashing, they can provide you with a US bank account.
 By creating a US bank account, you can have your refund directly deposited to your Wise US bank account, and then easily transferred to your local account in your local currency.
 You can read more about Wise account and direct deposit in their article here: https://wise.com/us/blog/coronavirus-relief-payments-get-paid.